npatel51/digital-assistant/README.md

-# Spark
+# Synopsis
-Spark: A search bot (or web crawler sort of) that takes text or voice as an input and responds in form of text and audio.
-It can play music from YouTube, delete temporary files on your computer, open programs available in os, perform Mathematical calculations, shutdown computer or itself, and much more to add.
+Spark: A search bot that takes _text_ or _voice_ as an input and responds in form of text and audio.
+It can play music from YouTube, delete temporary files on your computer, open programs available in OS, perform Mathematical calculations, shutdown itself, and more.

+# Motivation
+The motivation for doing this project was primarily an interest in learning Python and to create something useful that I or someone else may use.
+Initially, the idea was to make a simple bot that plays music on YouTube, but then I thought maybe I can extend this and so I turned it into a search bot, of course, it's not as concrete as other digital assistants available, but it can be improved.

 # Features
 Spark could do the following ( you can either type in the search box or click on the search button to initiate):